rstr1/grant-website/README.md

 - Gallery view for the photography page
 - About Me feature on the main page
 - Fix the colour palette on the page
-- New icon
 - Fix images on actual website

 ## Trail
-- Doesn't align with cursors sometimes

 ## Nav Bar
 - Edit the mouse cursor selection icons